-Linda Kessler is a painter, photographer and educator who began her love of art at the age of 11, with an award-winning abstract painting of New York’s 1964 World Fair.
+Linda Kessler is a painter, photographer and educator who began her love of art at the age of 11, with an award-winning abstract painting of New York’s World Fair.
 Self-taught as a photographer, she picked up her first camera, a Kodak Brownie, at 8 years old.
 She has been painting and photographing ever since.
 Her interest in painting and photography, often marrying the two mediums, is demonstrated in her recent project, “Subway Sleepers”.
-A study of subway riders in slumber on New York City subways was awarded a grant from the National Endowment for the Arts and will be exhibited in a solo show in New York City in June 2016.
+A study of subway riders in slumber on New York City subways was awarded a grant from the National Endowment for the Arts and was exhibited in a solo show in New York City in June 2016.

 Her curiosity in other cultures took her to Brazil, where she lived and worked for two years from 1990 – 1992.
 A pivotal period, she turned to the camera as the most direct instrument to represent and capture the essence of the people.
 Ms. Kessler returned to New York and completed her graduate studies in painting.
 Her work was a departure from representation, often seen in her photography.
 She created non-objective paintings, using unconventional and recycled materials, including henna, marble dust and tar.
 Releasing muscular armor by slamming, ripping, gouging, drilling, scraping, and puncturing, adding and removing layer upon layer, she revealed the form at its crux, uniting the balancing of polarities.
 Her most recent paintings are abstract expressionistic in nature, continuing to find a balance between representational, figurative and non-objective.

-Ms. Kessler is currently working on documentary projects while she continues her fine art photography and painting.
+Ms. Kessler is currently working on personal projects while she continues her fine art photography and painting.
 Her painting has culminated in an exploration in color, shape and line, a full circle to her origins.

 “Linda Kessler is an admirable talent who has always been able to find the spiritual core of her subjects.
 She has a wonderfully quiet center that reaches out in a patient way to make contact.
 Her photographs bring out the best and enlighten all that is good and right in a beautiful world that too often is viewed through a dark prism.
 Very few have the native intelligence to appreciate the difference and Linda Kessler definitely knows the difference.”